sebapersson/petab_sciml/docs/src/format.md

 ### [YAML Network file format](@id YAML_net_format)

 The `petab_sciml` library provides a YAML file format for neural network model exchange, where layer names and argument syntax follow PyTorch conventions.
-Although the YAML files can be written manually, the recommended approach is to define a PyTorch `nn.Module`—using the constructor to set up the layers and the `forward` method to specify how they are invoked.
+Although the YAML files can be written manually, the recommended approach is to define a PyTorch `nn.Module`, using the constructor to set up the layers and the `forward` method to specify how they are invoked.
 For example, a simple feed-forward network can be defined as:

 ```python
 class Net(nn.Module):